qlik-oss/core-qix-session-placement-service/README.md

 ## Session Placement Strategy

 The QIX Session Service uses strategies for determining which QIX Engine to place a session on.
 There are currently two strategies implemented `Least-Load` and `Round Robin`.
-The `Least-Load` strategy and what metrics that are taken into consideration used is further described in the following [whitepaper](https://ca.qliktive.com/docs/master/tutorials/scalability/newspaper/).
+The `Least-Load` strategy and what metrics that are taken into consideration is further described in the following [whitepaper](https://ca.qliktive.com/docs/master/tutorials/scalability/newspaper/).

-The default strategy used is `Least-Load`, but which strategy to use can also be toggled with the `SESSION_STRATEGY` environment variable.
+The default strategy used is `Least-Load`, but the strategy can also be toggled with the `SESSION_STRATEGY` environment variable.

 ## Endpoints